rncrtr/verbose/README.md

-verbose
+Verbose
 =======
-tl:dr; Experimental.
+tl;dr Experimental CSS framework.
 Milage may vary.
 Yes, I am insane, so don't be surprised if this is all bonkers++.

 ###What is it?
 Verbose is an *experimental* tool to cut down on the work of writing CSS and keep your code cleaner (even DRYer), by applying stock premade classes to HTML.
 Verbose is mostly a thought experiment, and is not intended to be used for production sites, but to tinker with as a learning exercise.
 See if it holds any value for you, if not, this is fair warning.